discraa/DskML/README.md

 # DskML
-An offline version of Mystera Legacy
+An updated version of Mystera Legacy client